sec-fortress/CRTP-Notes/Domain Privilege Escalation.md

 - The `Template Name` session is the name of the Template
-- The `Enrollments Rights` shows the group
+- The `Enrollments Rights` shows the users who can request certificate from the template
+- In this case we can't because we are not **Domain Admin** nor **Enterprise Admin**

 ![](https://i.imgur.com/708KqAg.png)